cabird/AI_where_it_matters/manually_coded_reports/report-data_infrastructure_operations_environment_setup_maintenance.md

 - **No one-off helpers that increase overall toil**
   - Risk: Narrow AI fixes that must be re-run or reconfigured per-project can leave teams with repeated, fragmented toil.
 Rationale: Participants asked for cohesive experiences rather than repeated separate fixes (Participant 269).

----

-## Executive Summary

-- Developers want AI to automate repetitive environment setup tasks—provisioning, config, upgrades, migrations—to reduce setup toil and speed project development.
-- Developers do not want AI to make autonomous security-critical or high-precision infra changes; such actions require deterministic, auditable automation or human oversight.
-- Design implication: AI should produce deterministic, auditable artifacts (declarative configs, scripts, diffs) and integrate into existing automation pipelines rather than performing opaque actions.
-- Design implication: Provide human-in-the-loop gates and explicit safeguards around access controls, secrets, and other high-blast-radius operations.
-- Notable tension: Strong desire for full automation coexists with insistence on determinism, accuracy, and contextual understanding—AI must meet strict correctness standards to be trusted.
-- Recommendation: Prioritize features that reduce toil and generate cross-OS, idempotent artifacts while building explicit guardrails for security, transparency, and verifiability.